Madder dyeing

 2.2 The madder dye bath

-If you buy your madder, qualities vary from one supplier to another.
-Moreover, within the same supplier, the nuances can change from one year to the next.
-Soil type, harvesting period and climate are all factors that influence colorant concentration.
+If you buy your madder, the qualitiy vary from one supplier to another.
+Also, within the same supplier, the nuances can vary from one year to the next.
+Soil type, harvesting period and climate influence colorant concentration.

-Madder roots are available in various forms: cut into small pieces, ground into powder, or as a plant extract.
+Madder roots are available in different forms: cut into small pieces, ground into powder, or as a plant extract.

 The recommended amount for deep red tones is 100% of the weight of the fiber to be dyed.
 If madder is in extract form, refer to the manufacturer’s instructions.